How to Make Bank on Your Rental Property

 Management

-● A property manager, like My Property Man, will advertise vacancies, screen tenants, secure contracts, collect rent, and handle repairs and issues as necessary.
+A property manager like My Property Man will advertise vacancies, screen tenants, secure contracts, collect rent, and handle repairs and emergencies.

-Real estate investment can earn a good return, provided you’re managing your money, and your tenants appropriately.
-A good real estate agent and lender can help you find the best property at the best price.
+Real estate investment can earn a strong return, provided you manage your money and tenants appropriately.
+A good real estate agent and lender can help you find the best property at the right price—but having the right property manager ensures your investment continues to grow.

 Author: Katie Conroy